Why HR Teams Can’t Track Policy Acknowledgments in SharePoint (and What Works)

 The workarounds get worse at scale

-I worked with an HR manager at a manufacturing company who blocked two full weeks every January for policy acknowledgment tracking.
-Just tracking.
-Not reviewing policies for accuracy, not improving processes, not updating anything.
-Two weeks hunting down who still hadn’t clicked the acknowledgment link for mandatory safety training.
+One HR manager we worked with at a manufacturing company blocked two full weeks every January just to track acknowledgments for mandatory safety training.
+Not reviewing policies, not improving anything.
+Two weeks hunting down who had not clicked the link.
+Every year.

-Power Automate flows look better on the surface.
-Automatic notifications, Form responses feed into lists, everything feels systematized.
-Until the person who built it leaves and you realize the flow was tied to their personal account.
-It stops working.
-Nobody gets alerts.
-You don’t find out until the auditor asks why 40% of your team has no harassment policy acknowledgment on file.
+Power Automate flows look better until the person who built one leaves and you realize it was tied to their personal account.
+It stops, alerts go quiet, and you find out when the auditor asks why 40% of the team has no harassment-policy acknowledgment on file.
+SharePoint will send a notification once, maybe twice, but chasing the overdue and keeping a live compliance picture is all manual.

 Growth exposes every crack